jlahman/CEN3031_Group_G_Tiger_Island/ReadME.md

                                 3) Totoro Sanctuary Placement
-                                4) Tiger Sanctuary Placement AI as a statemachine with priority build options Ability to interact properly with server
+                                4) Tiger Sanctuary Placement AI as a statemachine with priority build options Ability to interact properly with server* *Occasionally, our client will send a build move that the server detects is illegal.
+We were *unable to figure out exactly what caused the error in our game logic.
 ## Project Dependencies  - (http://imgur.com/a/k7KRT)
                         Cucumber and Junit
 ## Project Config        - (http://imgur.com/a/n63wl)